shreya1sharma/ShreyaSharma/Notes.md

 layout: page
 title: Notes
 ---
-Collection of my short-notes on various topics. [to be updated]
+Collection of my short-notes on various topics.
 {% for notes in site.notes %}

 <a href="{{ notes.url | prepend: site.baseurl }}">